grrywlsn/plexify/README.md

 3. **Server ID (Optional - Auto-discovered)**:

    - The server ID can be automatically discovered from your Plex server
-   - If auto-discovery fails, you can find it in the Plex Web UI URL or set it manually
    - If `PLEX_SERVER_ID` is unset, it will attempt auto-discovery
+   - If auto-discovery fails, you can find it in the Plex Web UI URL and set it manually

 ### 4. Configuration